-During the year ended September 30, 2021 and 2020, no amounts were expended for mini grants.
-At September 30, 2021 and 2020, \$1,500 was available for funding mini grants.
+During the year ended September 30, 2022, \$1,500 was expended for mini grants.
+No amounts were expended for mini grants in 2021.
+At September 30, 2022, no funding remained for mini grants.
+At September 30, 2021, \$1,500 was available for funding mini grants.

-During the year ended September 30, 2020, the Authority expended \$19,904 in funding for capital grants.
-No amounts were expended for capital grants during the year ended September 30, 2021.
-At September 30, 2021 and 2020, \$125,147, was available for additional capital grants.
+During the years ended September 30, 2022 and 2021, the Authority expended no funding for capital grants.
+At September 30, 2022 and 2021, \$125,147, was available for additional capital grants.

-NOTE 8 - RESTRICTED CONTRIBUTION
+NOTE 8 - RESTRICTED NET POSITION

 During a prior year, the Authority received a contribution of \$370,904 from a local non-profit corporation, subject to the Authority agreeing to restrict the funds for use as capital grants to assist local non-profit organizations providing services which improve the health and wellbeing of residents of Escambia County.
-The Authority did not expense any funding for grants from the restricted contribution during the years ended September 30, 2021 and 2020.
-At September 30, 2021 and 2020, \$50,692 was available for funding additional capital grants and is presented as restricted net position.
+The Authority did not expense any funding for grants from the restricted contribution during the years ended September 30, 2022 and 2021.
+At September 30, 2022 and 2021, \$50,692 was available for funding additional capital grants and is presented as restricted net position.